LeetLLM

 3. •Content-position mixing: Adding PE to embeddings mixes content and position in the same vector

-Method 2: rotary position embeddings (RoPE)
+Method 2: Rotary Position Embeddings (RoPE)

 The dominant modern approach

-Core insight: Instead of adding position to embeddings, rotate the query and key vectors in 2D subspaces.
+Instead of adding position to embeddings, rotate the query and key vectors in 2D subspaces.
 The dot product between rotated vectors naturally encodes relative position.

 RoPE rotation visualization: pairs of embedding dimensions are rotated by angles proportional to their position, encoding relative positions through rotation.
 RoPE rotation visualization: pairs of embedding dimensions are rotated by angles proportional to their position, encoding relative positions through rotation.